-3 See Chilean Association of Investment Funds Administrators ('ACAFI'), 'Venture Capital and Private Equity in Chile' (2012).
+4 See Chilean Association of Investment Funds Administrators (ACAFI), 'Venture Capital and Private Equity in Chile' (2012).

-and Poor's recently raised Chile's credit rating from A+ to AA-.
-With this upgrade, Chile became the country with the best credit rating in Latin America and located twenty-third worldwide (comparable to Japan, Estonia and Taiwan).
+the LAVCA Scorecard 2013, investors value the overall environment of institutional and legal certainty, the protection of intellectual property rights, the transparency of the judiciary and the protection of minority shareholders' rights.
+The adoption this year of the international financial reporting standards for all non-publicly traded companies has also helped maintaining Chile as a regional leader for investing.
+In addition, Standard & Poor's raised Chile's credit rating in 2012 from A+ to AA-.
+With this upgrade, Chile became the country with the best credit rating in Latin America and was ranked 23rd worldwide (comparable to Japan, Estonia and Taiwan).